 Although the study was in rodents, the findings help illuminate the human brain’s response to fear, as well as potential new clinical strategies for treating PTSD.

 Prof. Maren and his colleagues used c-Fos expression imaging to track the neuronal activity of rats that they exposed to fear-inducing scenarios.
 They began by pairing five audible tones with mild electric shocks that they delivered to the rodents’ feet.
-This triggered the rodents’ fear and created a Pavlovian response in them.
+This triggered the rodents’ fear and created a

 Then, Prof. Maren’s team used the equivalent of exposure therapy on the rodents, gradually exposing them to the five tones for extended periods.